nickbstudy/notes/Angular/Forms/ReactiveForms/General.md

-Add all this to a project by importing in `app.module.ts` the `ReactiveFormsModule`
+Add all this to a project by importing in `app.module.ts` the `ReactiveFormsModule` (or for standalone just add that in the components import)

 Each field needs to know:
 - Input Value